mechanomi/hunting-unicorns/README.md

 #### Manual build

 The [sphinx-build](https://www.sphinx-doc.org/en/3.x/man/sphinx-build.html) program (which has already been installed into your virtual environment if you followed the instructions above) can generate a static HTML site from the RST source files.
-RTD uses this program to build the docs on their infrastructure whenever the `master` branch (or a pull request) receives an update.
+RTD uses this program to build the docs on their infrastructure whenever the `main` branch (or a pull request) receives an update.

 You can try this method for yourself: